igorkosta/igorkosta.github.io/source/_posts/5-dysfunctions-team.md

 So, considering previous point `Fear of Conflict` - when people don't unload their opinions and feel like they have been listened to, they won't fully get on board.

 `Disagree and commit` is a method of avoiding the consensus trap, in which the lack of consensus leads to inaction.

-`Agree and commit, disagree and commit, or get out of the way`.
+In full it sounds like following: `Agree and commit, disagree and commit, or get out of the way`.

 # Avoidance of Accountability